Capstone-Projects-2023-Fall/project-language-learning-discord-bot/documentation/docs/api-specification/design-api-intro.md

             - Parameters: self, username, language
             - Returns: none

+        - getQuizzees(): void
+            - Method to collect all quizzes from the user specified language
+            - Pre-conditions: None
+            - Parameters: self, language
+            - Returns: quizzes

+        - getRandomQuiz(): void
+            - Method to get a random quiz from the array
+            - Pre-conditions: None
+            - Parameters: self, language
+            - Returns: quizzes[index]

+        - updateUserQuiz(): void
+            - Method to update the user quiz status in their dbuser database
+            - Pre-conditions: None
+            - Parameters: self, username, quiz
+            - Returns: none

+## VocabQuiz
+    Class Purpose: To generate a customized

+    Data Fields: None

+    Methods:
+        - __init__(): void
+            - Constructor to create bot object
+            - Pre-conditions: None
+            - Parameters: self, ctx, user, quiz
+            - Returns: None

+        - get_question(): void
+            - Method to collect all questions and their respective answers from the user
+            - Pre-conditions: None
+            - Parameters: self
+            - Returns: True or False

+        - button_callback_true(): void
+            - Method to test to if user has selected the correct answer their quiz and if so then display their results
+            - Pre-conditions: None
+            - Parameters: interaction
+            - Returns: none

+        - button_callback_false(): void
+            - Method to test to if user has selected the wrong answer their quiz and if so then display their results
+            - Pre-conditions: None
+            - Parameters: interaction
+            - Returns: none

+        - get_quiz_info(): void
+            - Method to collect final quiz data and store it in user's database
+            - Pre-conditions: None
+            - Parameters: self
+            - Returns: none

 ## JoinVoice
     Class Purpose: To allow the discord bot to enter into the voice channel of the current user